Workflow Overview

 Subset exso so that each of the previous three conditions are satisfied.
 How many cells remain?

-Example Solutions - Day 1
+Day 1 solutions

 # =========================================================================